RHIT-CSSE/csse332/docs/unofficial.md

 Also, if you feel comfortable, you can reach out to me so I can help you devise a plan to tackle your coursework for CSSE 332.

-Students of Section 04 (and others if you like), if you have read so far into the unofficial syllabus, send [Mohammad](mailto:noureddi@rose-hulman.edu) a picture of your favorite Norse or Greek god.
+Students of Sections 03 and 04 (and others if you like), if you have read so far into the unofficial syllabus, send [Mohammad](mailto:noureddi@rose-hulman.edu) a picture of your favorite Norse or Greek god.
 If you don't have a favorite Norse or Greek god, then look them up and pick one, you definitely should.